Cosmic9Studios/C9S.Configuration.HashicorpVault/README.md

 The provider will add `HashicorpVault:test:mykey` to the ConfigurationBuilder with the value `myvalue`.

 You can thet access the value values by getting the "HashicorpVault" section: `Configuration.GetSection("HashicorpVault")`

+*Side Note:* The mount point for V1 is "secret" and for V2 is "kv"

 # How to Install